marionlamoureux/cml-2023/README.md

 * **Kernel**: Python 3
 * **Engine Profile**: 1vCPU / 2 GiB Memory

 After the Application deploys, click on the blue-arrow next to the name.
 The initial view is a table of randomly selected from the dataset.
 This shows a global view of which features are most important for the predictor model.
-The reds show incresed importance for preditcting a cusomter that will churn and the blues for for customers that will not.
+The red cells indicate values which are more important for predicting whether a customer will churn, while the blue cells indicate less important values.

 ![table_view](images/table_view.png)